 It’s important to think carefully and realistically about how to plan your garden space, whether you’re selling your home or planning to stay there for another five years.

 Here are a few points to consider when planning your new and improved garden:

-• Family homes benefit from a lawn where children can play.
-‘My confession is that I have fake grass in our garden,’ says Phil.
-‘It looks good, is easy to look after and the kids play happily on it.’
+• Family homes benefit from a lawn where children can play, even if it’s fake grass – it looks good, is easy to look after and the kids play happily on it.

 • Furniture and accessories are a key consideration in any garden, particularly in the city.
 Look out for hard-wearing furniture that will stand up to the elements, as well as pieces that will maximise the space you have to work with.

 • Infuse your garden with personality and colour by introducing a selection of seasonal plants so there is some colour all year round.
 A quick and easy-on-the-pocket fix are window boxes and hanging baskets with a selection of bright annuals and trailing plants.

 For many buyers, particularly those with young children, finding a property that includes an enclosed garden or outdoor space is high on the priority list.
 When you’re viewing properties, it’s worth bearing in mind that a garden facing north, north-west or north-east will catch little sunlight.

 Likewise, be aware that small backyards may often fall into the shadow of the property itself.
 Instead, be on the lookout for properties with south, south-west or south-east facing gardens.